 “We hope for power in the midst of weakness; we hope for peace in the midst of conflict and for joy in the presence of sorrow.
 For all these reasons, God’s people require faith to persevere in a difficult world.”
 Explains Richard Philips.2

 In a sense, emunah is also an expression of persistence, or steadfastness.
 It is often in those difficult circumstances that a certain level of endurance is cultivated.
 Our faith becomes tenacious.

 In Exodus 17 we read about how Moses raised his hands all day long until the Israelites won a key battle.
 The details say that his hands remained steady, emunah, until sunset.
 In this sense emunah means steadfast.

 Other words to describe emunah are: reliable, dependable, stable, steady, verified, true.

-In Word and Deed
+Faith Definition in Word and Deed

 “Look at the proud!
 They trust in themselves, and their lives are crooked.
 But the righteous will live by their faithfulness to God.”
 Habakkuk 2:4, NLT.